 There are a number of on trend dining set ups for a country kitchen diner.
 For example, large rustic table (if there’s room) sets the tone for a country kitchen diner perfectly.

 'There’s nothing better than having a multi-purpose surface that will accommodate family meals, baking projects and homework, too,' agrees Karen Read, kitchen designer at Neptune Weybridge.
 'And as your kitchen table bears the brunt of family life, it will take on the unique character of a piece of furniture that is an integral part of your day-to-day.
 We always encourage extendable tables so you have that flexibility to entertain larger groups without the fear of where everyone will sit.'

 Also, using mismatched ladder-backed or vintage church chairs, perhaps painted in a range of colours reflected in fabrics used elsewhere in the room, will keep the look relaxed, preventing it from feeling too formal.
 Mismatched china will give the space a ‘grandma’s kitchen’ vibe, too.

 Think Willow pattern blue and white partnered with lots of chintzy florals, or opt for modern china with wonderfully eclectic patters such as those from Emma Bridgewater, Sophie Allport or Burleigh.

-What is a good color for a country kitchen?
+What is a good color for a country kitchen diner?

 What is the best flooring for a country kitchen diner?

-Now you've got your colour sorted, it's time to think about the best flooring for your country kitchen diner.
+Now you've got your color sorted, it's time to think about the best flooring for your country kitchen diner.